zopefoundation/zc.relationship/src/zc/relationship/README.txt

     >>> list(ix.findValueTokens('objects', {'subjects': 1}))
     [2]

-Remember that BTrees (not just BTreeSets) can be used for these values: the keys are used as the values in that case.
+Remember that BTrees (not just BTreeSets) can be used for these values: the keys are used as the set members in that case.

 __contains__ and Unindexing
 =============================